-If people on the street were asked to name the most important organ of the human body, the heart, brain and lungs would come first to most minds.
-The liver, however, is considered to be the most important organ according to some experts, including well-known medical personality Dr. Oz.
-It is not surprising the liver ranks so high in importance among medical professionals, given its detoxifying, infection-fighting, energy-storing and digestive abilities.
+If people on the street were asked to name the most important organ of the human body, the organs cited most frequently would likely be the heart, brain, and lungs.
+The liver, however, is considered the most important organ according to some experts, including well-known medical personality Dr. Oz.
+It is not surprising that the liver ranks so high in importance among medical professionals, given its detoxifying, infection-fighting, energy-storing, and digestive abilities.

 Facts About Liver Disease